D and CDilatation and curettage; Uterus scraping

 The health care provider will insert an instrument called a speculum into the vagina.
 This holds open the vaginal canal.
 Numbing medicine may be applied to the opening to the uterus (cervix).

-The cervical canal is widened using a metal rod, and a curette (a metal loop on the end of a long, thin handle) is passed through the opening into the uterus cavity.
-The doctor gently scrapes the inner layer of tissue, called the endometrium.
+The cervical canal is widened, and a curette (a metal loop on the end of a long, thin handle) is passed through the opening into the uterus cavity.
+The health care provider gently scrapes the inner layer of tissue, called the endometrium.
 The tissue is collected for examination.

 Why the Procedure Is Performed